 3354 Little Bear Creek Rd Idaho Springs, CO 80223

+Please note: this is an active construction site, the building will be complete in June 2019.
 Google maps has the correct location for the address, but there's two ways to get there.
-The shorter way is much more windy, the easier way takes about 10 min longer.
-The quicker way is by going through Idaho Springs, which is the way google will take you.
-For that you'll turn onto Soda Creek Rd from Miner Street and about a mile past Indian Hot Springs you'll turn left onto a gravel drive.
+If you’ve spent any time in the mountains we recommend taking the quicker way through Idaho Springs.
+For that you'll turn onto Soda Creek Rd from Miner Street and about a mile after you pass Indian Hot Springs you'll turn left onto a gravel drive-that’s Little Bear Creek Rd.
 For about 3 miles you'll climb up 12 switchbacks and about 1/4 mile after the 12th you'll see our driveway on the left.
-We have a small wooden sign showing 3354 and a mailbox right now.
+We have a small wooden sign showing 3354 and a white mailbox right now.

-The longer, less windy way is through Evergreen.
-For that you'll get off i70 at Evergreen Parkway Rt 74 South, and go right on Squaw Pass Rd.
-It is a tiny bit windy but doesn't have switchbacks like the other way.
-It will fork at Squaw Pass and you'll want to bear right onto 151, NOT left on 103 towards Echo Mountain.
-It looks a bit like a driveway at the fork but you'll go through a mountain neighborhood and pass a few parks and after about 3 miles you'll come to the property on the right.
+For that route you'll get off i70 at Evergreen Parkway Rt 74 South, and go right on Squaw Pass Rd.
+It is a bit windy but doesn't have back-to-back switchbacks like the other way.
+It will fork at Squaw Pass and you'll want to bear right onto the gravel 151, NOT left on 103 towards Echo Mountain.
+Check your odometer here, you’ll go about 3.3 miles on Little Bear Creek from the fork.
+You'll wind through a mountain neighborhood and the road will fork again-bear left to stay on Little Bear Creek, do NOT go right/straight as this puts you on OLD Little Bear Creek that gets very rough, especially in the winter.
+The road passes a few homes and parks and after about 3.3 miles you'll see a white mailbox for the property on the right.
 If you hit a switchback you've gone too far.
+This way does have somewhat patchier cell service after you turn off of Squaw Pass, but generally if you send a text it will make it through.

-Whatever you do, don't let the gps fool you into taking Old Little Bear Creek Rd (155).
+Whatever you do, don't let the GPS fool you into taking Old Little Bear Creek Rd (155).
 It's just a jeep trail and the forest service road that somewhat connects it to the property is not really drive-able.
-We're working with Google to try to get that off the map, it's not really a road.
+We're working with Google to try to get that off the map since it's not really a road.
 Periodically it shows up as an option, so avoid at all costs!
-If you're unsure feel free to call, there's good cell service up there.
+If you're unsure feel free to call, there's good cell service at the property.